ARPU in SaaS companies

 - It allows you to calculate other valuable metrics like net revenue retention

-ARPU provides insights for your pricing strategy.
-A low ARPU is okay, but it means you need more customers to stay afloat.
+A low ARPU is not the end of the world, but it means you have work to do.
+Having a low ARPU simply means bringing in more business in order to stay afloat.
 You'll need to make sure you are targeting a big enough market.

 Let's take a look at an example of two companies that provide products with similar functionalities: